 Sado Okesa is derived from the sakamoriuta variety of song (songs for gatherings) called Haiyabushi in Kyushu.
 The song was first introduced by shipmen to the Ogi area in Sado, where the song began to be sung at parties, and was then used as song accompaniment for dances at Bon festivals (when spirits of the dead return home).
 It was later sung at the processing plant in the gold mine.
 Okesa gained in prominence when Bunzo Murata, a member of the folk group "Tatsunamikai" (established in 1924), introduced to the public a song named "Seicho (orthodox) Sado Okesa."
 The melancholy tune and sophisticated, elegant dance of Okesa make it a folk song and dance representative of Japan.

-Ondeko is a quintessentially Sado traditional performing art.
+Onidaiko is a quintessentially Sado traditional performing art.
 It is offered on many occasions, rituals and festivals in Sado, to pray for the year's good harvest or catch, and the well-being of families.
-Around 120 villages on Sado have their own Ondeko groups.
-Ondeko is roughly divided into five styles: mamemaki (bean throwing) style, issoku (single foot) style, Maehama style, hanagasa (straw hat decorated with flowers) style, and Katagami style.
-Each village has its own, original arrangement of Ondeko.
-Sadokoku Ondeko Dot-com is held every May in the Ryotsu area, showcasing a wide variety of Ondeko from different areas.
+Around 120 villages on Sado have their own Onidaiko groups.
+Onidaiko is roughly divided into five styles: mamemaki (bean throwing) style, issoku (single foot) style, Maehama style, hanagasa (straw hat decorated with flowers) style, and Katagami style.
+Each village has its own, original arrangement of Onidaiko.
+Sadokoku Ondeko Dot-com is held every May in the Ryotsu area, showcasing a wide variety of Onidaiko from different areas.